 Standard 5.3

-Where the intermediary receives the Confirmation of the Recording and Counting of Votes, it shall transmit it without delay to the shareholder or a third party nominated by the shareholder.
-Where there is more than one intermediary in the chain of intermediaries the confirmation shall be transmitted between intermediaries without delay, unless the confirmation can be directly transmitted to the shareholder or a third party nominated by the shareholder.
+Where the intermediary receives the Confirmation of the Recording and Counting of Votes, it shall transmit it without delay to the End Investor/shareholder or a third party nominated by the End Investor/Shareholder.
+Where there is more than one intermediary in the chain of intermediaries the confirmation shall be transmitted between intermediaries without delay, unless the confirmation can be directly transmitted to the End Investor/Shareholder or a third party nominated by the End Investor/Shareholder.

 PARTIES, INFORMATION FLOW, TIMELINES, LANGUAGE AND FORMAT